October 19, 2019

 Another very important factor to consider before you start your flight training is the availability of aircraft.
 Make sure you choose a flying school with a big enough fleet to cater for their students during busy periods, and when aircraft require scheduled maintenance.

-Learn To Fly offers a range of aircraft including the Sling 2, Cessna 172, Diamond DA40, Piper Seminole and Diamond DA42 – covering both single and multi-engine flight training.
-Check out our fleet here.
+Learn To Fly offers a range of aircraft covering both single and multi-engine flight training.
+Our fleet includes the Sling 2, Cessna 172, Diamond DA40, Piper Seminole, Diamond DA42, Super Decathlon and RA-Aus Foxbat.
+Check it out here.

 The best flying schools will have Grade 1, 2 and 3 Flight Instructors.
 Whilst Grade 1 instructors are generally the most experienced by flying hours, an instructor’s flying background is made up of much more than just hours.